-Were The Greensboro Four: David Richmond, Franklin McCain, Ezell Blair, Jr., and Joseph McNeil, the ones who initially sat in defiance of a morally bankrupt segment of society in defiance of the law (technically, yes they were), were they on the wrong side of history, on the wrong side of morality, on the wrong side of the gods?
+Were The Greensboro Four: David Richmond, Franklin McCain, Ezell Blair, Jr., and Joseph McNeil, the ones who initially sat in defiance of a morally bankrupt segment of society in defiance of the law (technically, yes they were), were they on the wrong side of history, were they on the wrong side of morality, were they on the wrong side of the gods?
 I think not.
 They were/are patriots to the nth degree and history has vindicated them and today we sit side-by-side with our brothers and sisters.

 The list, sadly, goes on and on and on—come on!
 Will it ever stop?
 Will we, as a species, ever stop creating boogeymen due to our insecurities, due to our failures and our fears?
 Must we always blame some disenfranchised segment of humanity for our shortcomings?
 Must we always demonize the down and out?
 Unfortunately, as of this writing, it seems so.
 To call a human being “illegal” is repulsive, repugnant, and it is just plain wrong— how dare us!
 How dare the US!